Here Be Dragons Episode 4

 “This is only water, I’m afraid.
 Forgive the mineral taste – the additives will help you deal with heat build-up in the suits.
 We have hot work ahead, what?
 Drink it all and leave the empties in this crate.
 No sense in carrying additional bulk; the weight will ride more comfortably inside us, what?
 Take one each, there’s more waiting here for our return.”

 Finishing his drink, Father dropped his flask into an empty case.
-“Have you all finished drinking – and spluttering?
-This formulation won’t keep you cool by itself, so carry your helms for now.
-You will shed a lot of heat through your heads if you leave them uncovered.
+“Have you all finished drinking?
+And spluttering?
+This formulation won’t keep you cool by magic; it works by promoting sweating.
+So I advise you to carry your helms for now.
+You will shed more heat from your scalps if you leave them uncovered.
 Oh.”
 He hesitated, frowning and looking away for an instant.
-“And if you need to – ah – evacuate any liquid before we get back, you have no choice but to do it inside the armour.
+“And if you need to – ah – evacuate any liquid before we get back, you have no choice but to do so inside the armour.
 The groin is sealed to avoid a weak point in a rather – ah – vital location, what?”

-There had to be a better word than ‘bastard’ for what his father was putting him through today!
+There had to be a better word than ‘bastard’ for what his father was putting them all through today!

 “Fine.
 Whatever.”
 Flammia sounded as irritated with Edrei Brassard as Prentyze felt.
 “Can we get started now?”